Most Franchise Failures Are Predictable & Avoidable

 When Is Failure Predictable?

-To be clear, a truly experienced eye can spot the reasons for a franchise failure.
-That doesn’t mean ‘after’ the failure.
-Problems are self-evident at that point.
+A truly experienced eye can spot the reasons for a franchise failure, and that doesn’t mean ‘after’ the failure.
+Problems are obvious at that point.
 It means predicting failure and fixing problems to avoid it.
 But how long before a failure comes along are potential problems evident, or should they be evident?
 The answer is simple: long before franchising ever happens.

 So why then, do the failures occur if they’re potential is obvious?
 Again, fairly simple.
 Just because an experienced eye should catch flaws in a concept, what’s seen may not be revealed.
 Consulting fees in this business are quite lucrative.
 And of course, prospective franchisors generally can’t see the obvious, especially before the fact.
 How could they?
 They don’t have franchise experience.